stelviodev/stelvio/docs/docs/concepts/customization.md

 ### Combining Global and Per-Instance Customization

-When both global and per-instance customizations are provided, the precedence is:
+When both global and per-instance customizations are provided, the precedence is (for dict-based customize values — see [Using Callables](#using-callables-for-dynamic-customization) for callables):

 1. **Per-instance** `customize` parameter (highest)
 2. **Explicit component constructor values**